Bernal-R/Cloud-For-ipscan-linux-tool/README.md

 ## Usage
-For setup you onle need follow 2 steps:
+For setup you only need follow 2 steps:

 ### 1. Clone repo
 ```